 Theres three ways you can freeze this crisp with great results.

-- Make and bake it as directed.
+Freeze after you bake it: Make and bake it as directed.
 Enjoy yourself a hefty portion of it.
 Once it has completely cooled on the counter use a spoon to scoop single portions onto a silpat lined sheet pan (parchment paper also works).
 Once all the berry crisp is scooped into single portions place the sheet pan in the freezer until frozen.
 You can always use a half sheet pan if a whole one won't fit into your freezer.
 Peel the frozen berry crisps off the sheet pan and put into a gallon sized freezer bag.

 If you love this berry crisp recipe be sure to follow me on Pinterest for other gluten free recipes!